 The USPSTF found no studies addressing the direct benefits of screening for type 2 diabetes and prediabetes on health outcomes in asymptomatic children and adolescents.

-Two randomized, controlled trials examined the benefits of interventions for screen-detected or recently diagnosed type 2 diabetes and prediabetes on health outcomes.
-The first and larger study was the Treatment Options for Type 2 Diabetes in Adolescents and Youth (TODAY) study (n=699), which randomly assigned adolescents with obesity (BMI ≥85th percentile for age and sex) and recently diagnosed type 2 diabetes to metformin monotherapy, metformin plus rosiglitazone, or metformin plus a lifestyle intervention.3,10 No statistically significant differences were found in rates of diabetic ketoacidosis or renal impairment.
-However, studies were underpowered to detect differences in these health outcomes.3 The second study was a 16-week trial that compared metformin and placebo in 82 treatment-naïve adolescents ages 10 to 16 years with previous or newly diagnosed type 2 diabetes.29 It reported that zero participants in the metformin group developed diabetic ketoacidosis and one person in the control group developed diabetic ketoacidosis; however, this study was also underpowered for this outcome and this was also not the primary outcome for the study.
+Two randomized clinical trials examined the benefits of interventions for screen-detected or recently diagnosed type 2 diabetes and prediabetes on health outcomes.
+The first and larger study was the Treatment Options for Type 2 Diabetes in Adolescents and Youth (TODAY) study (n = 699), which randomly assigned adolescents with obesity (defined as a BMI ≥85th percentile for age and sex) and recently diagnosed type 2 diabetes to metformin monotherapy, metformin plus rosiglitazone, or metformin plus a lifestyle intervention.3,10 No statistically significant differences were found in rates of diabetic ketoacidosis or renal impairment.
+However, studies were underpowered to detect differences in these health outcomes.3 The second study was a 16-week trial that compared metformin and placebo in 82 treatment-naïve adolescents aged 10 to 16 years with previous or newly diagnosed type 2 diabetes.22 It reported that zero participants in the metformin group developed diabetic ketoacidosis and 1 person in the control group developed diabetic ketoacidosis; however, this study was underpowered for this outcome, and this also was not the primary outcome for the study.
 Neither trial reported on other health outcomes.3

-One fair-quality randomized, controlled trial examined the benefits of interventions to prevent progression to type 2 diabetes.
-The study (n=75) compared a lifestyle modification program focused on both diet/nutrition and physical activity with standard care for adolescents ages 10 to 16 years with obesity (BMI >95th percentile) and prediabetes.30 The trial reported that no participants developed diabetes during the 6-month trial; however, the overall attrition rate was high (23%), and some participants were withdrawn from the study because they started taking metformin.30
+One fair-quality randomized clinical trial examined the benefits of interventions to prevent progression to type 2 diabetes.
+The study (n = 75) compared a lifestyle modification program focused on both diet or nutrition and physical activity with standard care for adolescents aged 10 to 16 years with obesity (defined as a BMI >95th percentile) and prediabetes.23 The trial reported that no participants developed diabetes during the 6-month trial; however, the overall attrition rate was high (23%), and some participants were withdrawn from the study because they started taking metformin.23

 Harms of Screening and Treatment